Senator Sehar Kamran (TI)

 - Member of Parliamentarians for Nuclear Non-Proliferation and Disarmament (PNND)

-- Alumni of 16th National Security Workshop, National Defence University Islamabad
+- Alumni of the National Security Workshop (NSW-16), National Defence University, Islamabad

-- Alumni of National Maritime Workshop, Naval War College Lahore
+- Alumni of the First National Maritime Security Workshop (MARSEW-2017), Naval War College, Lahore.

-Senator Sehar Kamran is an elected Member of the Upper House of Parliament of Islamic Republic of Pakistan for the term 2012-2018.
+Senator Sehar Kamran has served as an elected Member of the Upper House of Parliament of Islamic Republic of Pakistan from 2012-2018.
 Senator Kamran is a distinguished educationist and philanthropist with an experience of over seventeen years in the field of education.
 She has a number of accomplishments to her credit.
 She has earned a name for herself among academicians and practitioners in areas of regional and international, defence and strategic studies.
-In recognition of her services to the field of Education, Social Work and for promoting Pakistan in the Kingdom of Saudi Arabia, Senator Kamran has the honour of being awarded one of the highest National Civil Awards of Pakistan “Tamgha-e-Imtiaz” – the Medal of Excellence in recognition of her contributions.
-She has also been appointed convenor of the Pakistan-Saudi Parliamentary Friendship Group at the Senate of Pakistan.
+In recognition of her services to the field of Education, Social Work and for promoting Pakistan in the Kingdom of Saudi Arabia, Senator Kamran has the honour of being awarded one of the highest National Civil Awards of Pakistan “Tamgha-e-Imtiaz” the Medal of Excellence in recognition of her contributions.
+She was also appointed convenor of the Pakistan-Saudi Parliamentary Friendship Group at the Senate of Pakistan.

-In view of experience, contribution and passion, she has been elected to and is an active member of the Senate Standing Committee on Defence, the Senate Standing Committee on Defence Production, the Senate Functional Committee on Human Rights and the Senate Standing Committee on Federal Education and Professional Training.
+In view of experience, contribution and passion, she was elected to and served as an active member of the Senate Standing Committee on Defence, the Senate Standing Committee on Defence Production, the Senate Functional Committee on Human Rights and the Senate Standing Committee on Federal Education and Professional Training.
 During the first three years of her term from 2012-2015, she also remained a member of Standing Committees on Foreign Affairs and Over-Seas Pakistanis and Human Resource Development.
+Currently, she is a member of the Senate Forum for Policy Research (SFPR) 2018-2021.

 Senator Kamran has also to her credit the establishment of Centre for Pakistan and Gulf Studies, a research institute (in 2012), with a vision to contribute towards regional and international peace, harmony and security through sustainable intellectual discourse on all matters which have impact on lives of inhabitants of this region and the world at large.
 As the President of the institute, she has effectively contributed in streamlining the debate on international, regional and national issues of contemporary significance.